2023 Highlights and Outlook for 2024

 • The 7th OGGM workshop in Edinburgh was a success.
 Thanks to Beatriz and Dan for hosting!

-• An online OGGM Governance workshop is scheduled for January 29th, focusing on preparing the OGGM organization for future challenges.
+• An online OGGM Governance workshop is scheduled for January 29th, focusing on preparing the OGGM organisation for future challenges.

 • The next OGGM workshop, a joint event with IGM, will be held from August 26-30 in Switzerland.
 Stay tuned for more details in 2024!